Shay Rabineau, Spring semester 2014 courses:

-Emily McKee is a post-doctoral fellow at the Schusterman Center for 2012-2013.
+Emily McKee was a post-doctoral fellow at the Schusterman Center for 2012-2013.
 She completed her doctoral degree in Anthropology at the University of Michigan.
 Her research on land conflict and socio-environmental movements in Israel explores the drawing and policing of group boundaries, experiences of agriculture and urbanization, and environmental sustainability activism.
 Her dissertation examines how differently situated residents of the Negev/Naqab region of Israel claim land through deeds and words.
 Jewish and Bedouin Arab citizens and governmental bodies vie over access to land for farming and homes and over the status of unrecognized Bedouin villages.
 To understand the vehemence of these struggles and place them within wider regional conflicts, she investigates environmental discourses and practices from a political dwelling perspective.
 She will be coming to Brandeis from Yale University, Department of Anthropology and Council on Middle East Studies, where she served as a post doctoral associate.
-At Brandeis she will be teaching a course entitled "Peoples and Societies of the Middle East."
+At Brandeis she taught a course entitled "Peoples and Societies of the Middle East."

-Sara Hirschhorn is a post-doctoral fellow at the Schusterman Center.
-She recently earned her doctorate in History (Middle East) at the University of Chicago, where she wrote her dissertation entitled “City on a Hilltop: The participation of Jewish-American Immigrants within the Israeli Settler Movement, 1967-1987.”
+Sara Hirschhorn was a post-doctoral fellow at the Schusterman Center in 2012-2013.
+She earned her doctorate in History (Middle East) at the University of Chicago, where she wrote her dissertation entitled “City on a Hilltop: The participation of Jewish-American Immigrants within the Israeli Settler Movement, 1967-1987.”
 Sara has been a University of Chicago Century fellow (2006-2012) and a Bessie Pierce Prize preceptor (2010-2012) and won the University of Chicago Kunstadter and Janco Research-Travel awards (summers 2010 and 2011).
 She was also an AICE-Schusterman Graduate Student Israel scholar (2008-2012), and was a recipient of the Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) fellowship (2008-2009).
 Apart from her studies, she has served as a research assistant for chief U.S. negotiator Ambassador Dennis Ross and several faculty members at Yale and the University of Chicago, and continues to be involved in academic teaching and public education related to Israel and the Middle East.

 Yuval Jobani was a post-doctoral fellow with the Schusterman Center for Israel Studies for the academic year 2010-2011.
 He came to Brandeis from the Institute for Advanced Study, Princeton where he was a Fulbright Postdoctoral Fellow under the supervision of Prof. Michael Walzer.
 Jobani received his Ph.D. (summa cum laude) from Tel-Aviv University in Philosophy.
 His recent publications include: "Three Basic Models of Secular Jewish Culture", Israel Studies 13.3 (2008); "The Political Theology of the Ancient Hebrew State according to Spinoza", Zmanim: A Historical Quarterly 103 (2008) [Hebrew].
 Forthcoming, Spinoza's Emendation of Religion: On the Status of Contradiction in the Concept of God; and "On scholars and soldiers", The Jewish Political Tradition (Vol.3), Michael Walzer, Menachem Lorberbaum and Noam Zohar (eds.)
 Yale University Press.
 At Brandeis, Yuval taught courses on Jewish secularism and Jewish political thought.